SriDarshana/sepice/exampleSite/content/en/_index.md

 ---
 author: Mark Dumay
-title: Welcome to Hinode!
+title: Welcome to SÉPICE!
-description: A clean documentation and blog theme for your Hugo site based on Bootstrap 5.
+description: Sépice - Bringing the world's finest spices to your kitchen.
+We meticulously source rare single-origin, high-quality, authentic spices and craft unique blends to unlock new depths of flavor in your cooking.
+Discover new flavors and elevate your home cooking with our curated selection.
+Shop our full range online and have premium spices delivered right to your door.
 content_blocks:
   - _bookshop_name: hero
     heading:
-      title: Welcome to Hinode!
+      title: Welcome to SÉPICE!
       content: |-
-        A clean documentation and blog theme for your Hugo site based on Bootstrap 5.
+        Sépice - Bringing the world's finest spices to your kitchen.
       width: 6
     background:
       color: primary